About antibiotic-resistant skin and soft tissue infections

 Find out more

-Disclaimer: Any medical information referred to in or through our website is given for information purposes only and is not intended: to constitute professional advice for medical diagnosis or treatment; to replace consultation with a qualified medical practitioner; to advocate or recommend the purchase of any product; or to endorse or guarantee the credentials or appropriateness of any health care provider.
+Disclaimer: Any medical information referred to in or through our website is given for information purposes only.
+It is not intended: to constitute professional advice for medical diagnosis or treatment; to replace consultation with a qualified medical practitioner; to advocate or recommend the purchase of any product; or to endorse or guarantee the credentials or appropriateness of any health care provider.
 You are strongly advised to consult with an appropriate professional for specific advice tailored to your situation.
-Instead, information provided on our website is intended to provide helpful signposting towards further information and support and to provide an opportunity for you to simply share and discuss matters relating to antibiotic resistance with our Patient Support Officer
+Instead, information provided on our website is intended to provide helpful signposting towards further information and support.
+It also aims to provide an opportunity for you to simply share and discuss matters relating to antibiotic resistance with our Patient Support Officer